appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

     }
     ```

-🚩 Congratulations!
+🚩 Congratulations.
 You've successfully built and tested your first workflow.
-With this knowledge, you can automate various tasks, such as triggering workflows based on events like refund requests or support tickets and passing necessary parameters for processing.
+With this knowledge, you can automate different tasks, such as triggering workflows based on events like refund requests or support tickets and passing necessary parameters for processing.

 Happy Workflow Building!